-The incubation period is usually 4 -10 days
+The incubation period is usually four to ten days.

 How impetigo is treated?

 This is not an emergency but it is advisable to see your GP.
 The doctor will probably prescribe a course of antibiotics.
 This may be medication or it might be a topical cream to apply to the affected areas, usually depending on the severity of the infection.
 The doctor may take a swab, particularly if it doesn't respond to treatment.